C4AI/blab-chatbot-interpreter/docs/sequence_diagram.md

 ```

+**IMPORTANT**:

-The controller delivers all messages back to the corresponding senders
+- The controller delivers all messages back to the corresponding senders
   (which clients can use to confirm that the controller received their messages),
   but this has been omitted from the diagram to save space.

+- It is possible to use different services for correction,
+  redirection and completion.
+For the sake of simplicity, the diagram shows
+  only a single external interpreter that performs all of them.